 - Store supplies outside of the OIT Data Center (OIT does not provide storage for supplies in data centers).

 - Ensure equipment complies with OIT Equipment Standards.

-- Complete Standard Service Request Forms for new equipment, moves, changes, deliveries, and decommissions.
+- Complete Data Center Standard Request form for new equipment, moves, changes, deliveries, and decommissions.

-- Complete Urgent Service Request Forms for urgent hands-on help (reboots, power downs, vendor escorts, etc).
+- Complete Data Center Urgent Request form for urgent hands-on help (reboots, power downs, vendor escorts, etc).